Ken McGregor

 Kenneth Bruce McGregor (2 June 1929 – 1 December 2007) was an Australian tennis player from Adelaide who won the Men's Singles title at the Australian Championships in 1952.
 He and his longtime doubles partner, Frank Sedgman, are generally considered one of the greatest men's doubles teams of all time and won the doubles Grand Slam in 1951.
 McGregor was also a member of three Australian Davis Cup winning teams in 1950–1952.
 In 1953, Jack Kramer induced both Sedgman and McGregor to turn professional.
 He was ranked as high as World No. 3 in 1952.

 Career

 In 1951 and 1952 McGregor and Frank Sedgman won seven consecutive Grand Slam doubles titles – a feat that is unmatched to this day.

 McGregor was also a good singles player.
 At the Australian Championships in 1950, McGregor beat top seed Jaroslav Drobný in an early round before losing the final against Sedgman.
 At the 1951 Australian Championships, McGregor beat Adrian Quist and Arthur Larsen before losing the final to Dick Savitt.
 Savitt also beat him in the Wimbledon final.
-McGregor won the 1952 Australian Championships, beating Savitt and Sedgman in the last two rounds.